SilbergLabRice/PlottingTools/README.md

 After activating environment, follow these steps
 1. Go to RA directory
-2. Edit raPrepper.py to transform data of interest into RA format -Needs to be Tecan data
+2. Edit raPrepper.py to transform data of interest into RA format
+   - Needs to be Tecan data
-    -Copy and paste the “Table” values into csv (include Time, cycle number, temp, etc.)
+    - Copy and paste the “Table” values into csv (include Time, cycle number, temp, etc.)
-   -Edit raPrepper.py variable: wellNamesMod to include list of wells of interest, but keep “Time [s]”.
+   - Edit raPrepper.py variable: wellNamesMod to include list of wells of interest, but keep “Time [s]”.
-   -Set desired DataDivisor value and max Data value in the main function at the bottom
+   - Set desired DataDivisor value and max Data value in the main function at the bottom
 3. Run raPrepper.py
 ```
 $ python raPrepper.py